Events

 I look forward to seeing you in class soon!

-What to Bring: A yoga mat(if you don’t have one will be provided), comfortable clothing, and an optional journal for reflections.
+What to Bring: A yoga mat(if you don’t have one will be provided), comfortable clothing, and a journal.

 Nourishing Grief: A Day Retreat for Comfort and Connection